BBQtime/Deep-learning-for-visual-recognition-tutorial/README.md

 Aarhus University course

 ## Google Colab
-If you don't have a GPU, Google has provided some free GPU time for some small-scale computations.
+If you don't have a GPU, Google has provided some free GPU time for small-scale computations.

 Visit https://colab.research.google.com/ and following below instructions to open tutorials from this repository(https://github.com/BBQtime/Deep-learning-for-visual-recognition-tutorial).
 The experiment data would be downloaded into your google drive space.